RxJamiu/tibbmax.cyber-expert/README.md

 # tibbmax.cyber-expert
-A portfolio-The link to Innovations, Cybersecurity and Health
+The link to Innovations, Cybersecurity, Web Development and Health